hyperstackjs/hyperstack/docs/website/docs/01_the-app/01_controllers.md

   gzip: true,
   indexCatchAll: true, // serve from public/index.html
   serveStatic: true, // serve static content from public/
+  authCookieName: 'token', // specify cookie (should be http only cookie) name containes the JWT of the user
   // helmet?: bool | {..}
   // json?: bool | {..}
   // urlencoded?: bool | {..}